Table of Contents

 Except

-- used as a preposition which leaves someone or something out
+Used as a preposition, it leaves someone or something out

 - Put a big “X” over what follows

-I checked with CMOS and AP.
-Neither gave a rule for a comma before “except.”
+Neither CMOS nor AP gave a rule for a comma before “except.”
 However, CMOS used it in sentences with no comma.
 AP used it both ways.
 I checked several dictionary sites and found mostly sentence examples that did not use commas.

 Accept